PONG in a chip

 could be an improved version of the AY-3-8700.

-or "Course de motos", the chip played four game variants, and was used by Atari and Sears
+Cycle (AY-3-8760): The chip played four motor cycle game variants, and was used by Atari and Sears

 in the Stunt Cycle and Motocross systems.
 The player drives a motor-cycle on three levels.